 The cremation Regulations require the certifying practitioner to examine the body of the deceased after death.

-An exemption to this requirement has been announced, for specific situations.
+An exemption to this requirement has been in place since 2022 for specific situations.

-The exemption: in situations where a person has died in a residential care facility and where the death is not unexpected, a Form B cremation certificate may be issued without examining the deceased after death.
+The exemption applies for situations where a person has died in a residential care facility and where the death is not unexpected, a Form B cremation certificate may be issued without examining the deceased after death.

 This authorisation only applies: